What is deferred revenue?

 How does deferred revenue work under cash and accrual accounting?

 Under accrual basis accounting, you record revenue only after it’s been earned—or “recognized,” as accountants say.
 When accountants talk about “revenue recognition,” they’re talking about when and how deferred revenue gets turned into earned revenue.
+The standard of when revenue is recognized is called the revenue recognition principle.

 Knowing when to recognize revenue is one reason why we have Generally Accepted Accounting Principles (GAAP), which include detailed rules around revenue recognition that are tailored to each business type and industry.